richhorace/elastic-stack-browser-history/README.md

 ### 1. Extract Browser Data

 After cloning the repo complete the following to extract browser data.
-1. From the scripts folder, rename or copy `UPDATE-config.py` to `config.py` then update file with your local user path.
-2. Run browser-history python script:
+1. From the scripts folder, run browser-history python script:

 ```shell
 cd scripts